DavidJCobb/DovahKit/TODO/Sustain Phase 1/form data.md

+**BLUF:** The way we currently handle loaded form data, and manage use info, sucks.
+See the "form data - successful Compiler Explorer test" folder's readme for details on an implementation of the below concepts, and on features the new design still needs straightened out.

 In order to manage use info, we have to retain form-to-form pointers in memory using a small data structure (currently called `form_reference_t`) which enforces special access requirements: you cannot modify the value of a `form_reference_t` (to clear it, or make it point to a different form) unless you provide its containing form (so we can update use info for both the referent and the referrer).
 When DovahKit was first designed, then, all form-to-form pointers were implemented as `form_reference_t`.
 We can call these "managed uses."

 Now, for relatively simple form-editing UIs, this isn't a problem.
 Consider, for example, the case of editing a Shout, with a dialog box that has "OK" and "Cancel" buttons.
 You have six drop-downs: three for Words of Power, and three for Spells.
 Until you click "OK," we can track all of the state &mdash; all of the changes you've made &mdash; entirely within the states of those UI controls.